iamRUDRAKSH/Forensics/Challenge1/README.md

 Before vanishing, Jim Hopper left a message for Eleven — but it’s fragmented across **four parts**.

 Use your **forensics skills** to retrieve all four parts and reconstruct the full flag.
-No Demogorgons — just your investigative grit.
+No Demogorgons — just your investigative grit./n
 FYI: It's basic
 flag format: questCON{}